Help the Army outsmart the enemy, safeguard Army secrets and give commanders the information they need to make the right decisions.

 BASIC INTELLIGENCE AND SECURITY COURSES

-Until you complete your Basic Intelligence and Security Courses, your performance will be monitored by the NZIC Board of Studies.
-You can expect to be periodically evaluated to ensure you continue to display and develop the character and qualities required of an Intelligence Operator.
+Until you complete your Basic Intelligence and Security Courses, your performance will be monitored by senior members of the NZIC.
+You can expect to be periodically evaluated to ensure you continue to develop and display the character and qualities required of an Intelligence Operator.

 Salary and benefits